 Charity No.1164582 Enhancing the beauty of Dartmouth with floral displays and sustainable planting

 Dartmouth Green Partnerships is a charity run by volunteers which creates and looks after many floral displays and green spaces in Dartmouth.
-See our news for the latest updates.
+See our blogs for the latest updates.

 We plant the displays each year in troughs, containers and floral boats along the riverfront.
 We order plants from local growers in October and take delivery in May.
 They are paid for by funds we raise through sponsors.

 Our colour theme in 2022 was ‘The Crown Jewels, celebrating the Queen’s Platinum Jubilee with the colours of precious stones silver and gold.
 We used four new planters donated to us by South Hams District Council for special Platinum Jubilee displays.

 We plant around 50 hanging baskets in the town during the summer, mainly around the Boat Float.
 The Brownies helped us to plant us plant these up this year for the first time since Covid.
 It was one of the wettest days of Spring!

 We plant the baskets along the Butterwalk and the 2-tier planter there, plus the troughs and baskets around the Boat Float.
 We also plant the troughs and containers along the North and South Embankments, Newcomen Road and in Bayard’s Cove, creating our Floral Walk for all to enjoy.
 In 2022 we have added many more troughs long the riverfront, totalling around 60.